-- a. behaved in a way that has harmed a child or may have harmed a child - b. possibly committed a criminal offence against or related to a child - c. behaved towards a child or children in a way that indicates s/he may pose a risk of harm to children
+- a. behaved in a way that has harmed a child or may have harmed a child - b. possibly committed a criminal offence against or related to a child - c. behaved in a way that indicates s/he is unsuitable to work with children